Mufumi/Udacity-Machine-Learning-Engineer-Nanodegree-Capstone-Project/README.md

 ## Proof of service clean up
 Delete method was used in code but will only occur once the script run is completed

+## Project Wiki

+The [project wiki](https://github.com/Mufumi/Udacity-Capstone-Project.wiki.git) has extra details of how I went about with the project.